 WHAT WE DO

 We have created the first of its implementation of a decentralized approach to handle manufacturing information generated by various organizations using blockchain technology.
 This decentralized network of manufacturing machines and computing nodes can enable automated transparency of an organization’s capability, third party verification of such capability and automated mechanisms to drive paperless contracts between participants using ‘smart contracts’.

 Manufacturing Data is distributed across multiple entities and enterprises.
 Access to such data is nearly impossible due to restrictions on data ownership, intellectual property, data privacy of those who own the data.
 Yet, Manufacturing is a tremendous asset and that which is hardly leveraged by small and medium scale manufacturing businesses.
-What if we could leverage data owned by such SME to help drive more business and enable faster search and discovery through computing tools.
+This work will focus on distributed machine learning algorithms with data privacy as a focus.
+This is driven by enabling sharing data assets across organizational boundaries.

 Data Driven Product Design

 For decades, CAD software in use by design engineers have hardly changed.
 Tools such as extrude - revolve - loft and other modeling features allow us to build fairly complex 3D designs.
 What-if we could completely change the way we model 3D products - research algorithms that allow computers to assist humans in the design of products.
 Instead of humans instructing computers on what to do - could a more collaborative approach of augmenting human creativity be possible through computing tools.

 This work builds a knowledge network graph that links 3D model information, manufacturing process keywords and manufacturing service companies.
 This information can include material assignment, material specifications, and service suppliers that can provide the material, required hardware, or the expertise to produce the part.
 This connected data is the foundation of MOKN, while also connecting to existing wider open data available in manufacturing textbooks, magazines, blogs and company websites.